GWphua/aws-notes/README.md

     7. Service Limits
   - Full Checks for Business & Enterprise Support plan
     - Full checks available on the 5 categories above
-    - Ability to set CloudWatch alarms when reaching limits
+    - Ability to set [CloudWatch Alarms](#amazon-cloudwatch-alarms) when reaching limits
     - Programmatic Access using AWS Support API

 ### Support Plans for AWS